-A financial support of INR 20 Lakhs was contributed by the Alumni towards the development of Library, Labs, Research Centers, Medals and Awards etc. Alumni act as members of BoS, deliver guest lectures, facilitate internships, assistance in Placements, organize Industry visits and extend support to students seeking study abroad.
+A financial support of INR 21 Lakhs was contributed by the Alumni towards the development of Library, edals and Awards etc. Alumni act as members of BoS, deliver guest lectures, facilitate internships, assistance in Placements, organize Industry visits and extend support to students seeking study abroad.